Skip to content

 Device Encryption vs. BitLocker

-Device Encryption is a simplified version of BitLocker.
-It’s designed for most users and works automatically on hardware that supports it.
+Device Encryption is a simplified version of BitLocker, designed for most users and working automatically on compatible hardware.
 For Windows 11 Pro, Enterprise, or Education users, standard BitLocker offers more advanced features.
-It offers more control over how your drives are locked and managed.
+It gives you more control over how your drives are locked and managed.

 Check Support Using System Information